kyungheee/kyungheee/README.md

 </br>

 ## ❤️ **Projects**
-- 1단 줄넘기와 2단 줄넘기를 분류해내는 LSTM 모델 제안
+- LSTM model to classify single jump and double jumps in jump-rope
 - I/O Workload Analysis of AI Applications for Autonomous Vehicles with Shared Storage [click!](https://aiml-k.github.io/publication/2024kcc-roh-kim-lee-lee-jin-lee/)
-- Quantifying Uncertainty in Multi-Object Tracking and Prediction (진행중)
+- Quantifying Uncertainty in Multi-Object Tracking and Prediction (in progress)

 </br>